INTEGRATED PROJECT (IP)

-Current research, though, is too often focused on single catchments and their peculiar behaviour.
+Current research, though, is too often focused on single catchments and their peculiar behavior.
 Alternatively, new, general catchment classifications with respect to their matter flux and turnover dynamics need to be developed.
 Based on such a classification, quantitative descriptions of adequate complexity (ranging from simple algebraic equations and relationships to highly complex numerical models) can be derived to predict catchment matter fluxes across scales.
 Such descriptions will allow improving matter flux predictions for large catchments.
-This could lead to a toolbox of models that are solidly grounded in a consistent mechanistic understanding of how large scale behaviour emerges from small scale processes.
+This could lead to a toolbox of models that are solidly grounded in a consistent mechanistic understanding of how large scale behavior emerges from small scale processes.

 The need for transferability of these descriptions/models across different climate zones, regions and catchments poses another great challenge.
-Addressing this challenge calls for robust model parameterisation and regionalisation schemes, which are coherent across spatial and temporal scales and applicable in different catchments for different conditions.
-Differences in scaling behaviour of terrestrial and riverine transport and transformation processes need to be understood to link processes across scales.
+Addressing this challenge calls for robust model parameterisation and regionalisation schemes, which are consistent across spatial and temporal scales and applicable in different catchments for different conditions.
+Differences in scaling behavior of terrestrial and riverine transport and transformation processes need to be understood to link processes across scales.
 The models also need to be able to operate in areas with limited data availability and to make reasonably accurate predictions outside the calibration range, if they are to be used to assess the effect of global change (e. g. climate warming, land use change).

 To successfully address these scientific challenges requires coherent data bases across different catchments based on new high resolution (in space and time), as well as integrative measurements of state variables for model/concept development and validation.
 Such data can be obtained from new, "intelligent" monitoring strategies for water quality variables and water-matter flux relationships, which should be closely linked to model development.
 This also entails a continuing, adaptive development of already existing observatories (e. g.
 TERENO, MOSES, eLTER) as well as new observatories to specifically address integrative research questions.